joelberkeley/spidr/INSTALL.md

    idris2 --install spidr.ipkg
    ```
 5. When building your Idris code that depends on spidr, either include `-p spidr` on the command line, or list spidr as a dependency in your project's configuration.
 In both cases, you will need to include spidr's dependencies with `-p hashable` on the command line or add `hashable` to your project's .ipkg `depends`.

+## Install the XLA backend

 6. Download the XLA C interface from the [releases page](https://github.com/joelberkeley/spidr/releases), and extract the archive.
 The extracted directory can be placed anywhere you wish.
 7. Download an XLA binary from [elixir-nx/xla](https://github.com/elixir-nx/xla/releases), and extract the archive.
 See the spidr releases page for details of which versions are supported.
 Place the directory `xla_extension` into the same path as the directory `c_xla_extension` extracted in step 6.
 8. When running code that depends on spidr, you may need to set `LD_LIBRARY_PATH` to include the location of the libc_xla_extension.so shared library located in `c_xla_extension` extracted in step 6.

+## Additional steps for execution on GPU

+**Note:** We have only tested this on a single GPU.
+Multiple GPUs may work, but it also may not.

+9. Install the prerequisites for running TensorFlow on GPU, as listed on the TensorFlow GPU [installation page](https://www.tensorflow.org/install/gpu). **There is no need to install TensorFlow itself**.